Tax Planning Tips for Small Business Owners

 Tax filing requirements depend on a small business's legal structure.
 Sole proprietors can report income or loss from a business on Schedule C of their personal tax return.
 For example, LLCs, which are often formed to separate business from personal assets, require separate tax returns.
 The forms vary based on the LLC structure, such as a partnership or corporation.
 State and local tax requirements should also be researched during the small business tax planning stage to ensure the proper data is compiled before filing deadlines.

 In particular, be sure to look into the following form requirements:

-Accelerated W-2 Form filing: 2017 was the second tax year that the IRS has moved up the due date for federal W-2 filing to Jan.
-31. The Social Security Administration indicated that the number of late W-2s filed in 2017 almost doubled compared with 2016, and the number of corrections filed on Form W-2C increased more than 30 percent from last year.
+Accelerated W-2 Form filing: 2018 was the third tax year that the IRS has moved up the due date for federal W-2 filing to Jan.
+31. The Social Security Administration indicated that the number of late W-2s filed in 2017 almost doubled compared with 2016, and the number of corrections filed on Form W-2C increased more than 30 percent from the previous year.
 Ensure that you submit all W-2s on time to avoid late or non-filing penalties assessed by the IRS.

-Affordable Care Act filing: For tax year 2017, businesses defined as applicable large employers (ALEs) under the employer shared responsibility provision of the ACA were required to provide the Internal Revenue Service (IRS) with detailed reports of the healthcare coverage they offer.
-Unlike the previous two years, the IRS provided no transition relief in 2017 for how employers filed or how they offered coverage.
+Affordable Care Act filing: For tax year 2018, businesses defined as applicable large employers (ALEs) under the employer shared responsibility provision of the ACA are required to provide the Internal Revenue Service (IRS) with detailed reports of the healthcare coverage they offer.
+Unlike the previous two years, the IRS provided no transition relief in 2018 for how employers filed or how they offered coverage.
 To avoid the risk of substantial penalties, perform your due diligence so that the information on Forms 1094-C/1095-C is accurate and submitted on time.